 - There is also the nasal spray, which contains a live-attenuated (weakened) virus.
 This is safe for people from ages two to 49.
 Common side effects include runny nose, cough and tiredness.
 This vaccine does not cause a full influenza infection.
 This year all nasal flu vaccines induce protection against four strains of the virus.

-- It is also worth noting that this year, for the first time and available only to adults over age 18, there is an injectable flu vaccine made entirely in the lab.
+- Available only to adults over age 18, there is also an injectable flu vaccine made entirely in the lab.
 This method uses no eggs, which makes it completely safe for patients who are allergic to eggs.

 Keep in mind that all of the vaccine side effects are mild and resolve within one to two days of the administration of the vaccine.
 Also note: the injectable vaccine no longer contains Thimerosal (mercury-containing compound) and the nasal vaccine never contained it.
 In rare cases, adults and children who receive the vaccine can have an allergic reaction.